TylerKimbell/Live-RPH/README.md

 Conversely 'inactive' time is when you should be working on cases and sending responses.
 In the script this is referred to as 'Time in Ready'.

 # Why is this script necessary?
 The built in tools for tracking RPH only shows the agent their RPH from the first of the month to the current date.
-There isn't an easy way to see how you are doing for this metric daily.
+There isn't an easy way to see how you are doing for this metric in real time.
-If you value a consistent work flow, having accurate metrics that you can review in real time is invaluable.
+This script outputs your RPH for the day, updated by the minute so you can see if you are ahead or behind for the day.

 # How does it work?
 In toolbelt there is a graph (Agent Timeline) that tracks your status throughout the day.
 It also tracks when you send a response as a 'Case Reply'.